The 2016 West Point Leadership Ethics And Diversity in STEM (LEADS) Workshop

 Opening Plenary Session: Be seated in the auditorium, by team, at 1030.
 You will receive your team designation at check in.
 Be prepared for a fast-paced event.
 The information at the plenary sesson will help you compete well.
 As all good leaders, bring your spirit and your respect; compete to learn and to win.

-Working Lunch: For the third year, Chick-Fil-A Foundation will support the workshop with lunch.
+Working Lunch: For the fourth year, Chick-Fil-A Foundation will support the workshop with lunch.
 Thank YOU!!
 Designated students will pick up team lunches and participants will enjoy lunch while working.

 Students Engaged in Team Breakout Sessions